 Inclusive communication guide is a working document, developed to assist in building more inclusive workplace cultures.
 Inclusive communication is effective communication—respectful, accurate and inclusive of all—enabling everyone to contribute diverse perspectives and feel like they belong.

-If you have any questions about workforce inclusion and diversity in the department, please email the Diversity, Culture and Engagement team at
+If you have any questions about workforce inclusion and diversity in the department, or you require the strategies in an alternative format, please email the Inclusion and Diversity team at